theupdateframework/python-tuf/README.rst

-TUF is designed to perform the first two steps of the above update procedure, while guarding against the majority of attacks that malicious actors have at their disposable; especially those attacks that are overlooked by security-concscious developers.
+TUF is designed to perform the first two steps of the above update procedure, while guarding against the majority of attacks that malicious actors have at their disposable; especially those attacks that are overlooked by security-conscious developers.